 Conrad Weiser Homestead

 If words like aragonite, anthodite and calcite mean nothing to you, Crystal Cave is a good place to learn about rocks and minerals.
-Just take some advice from KRS-One: “You Must Learn!”
 Tourists have been visiting Crystal Cave for more than 140 years.
-The crystal ballroom (that’s a U2 song) is 125 feet underground and the temperature stays at around 54 degrees all year.
+The crystal ballroom (like the U2 song) is 125 feet underground and the temperature stays at around 54 degrees all year.
 Live bands played the ballroom up until prohibition.
 The first wedding was held there in 1919.
 In fact, four men were paid $0.25 each to carry a grand piano down into the cave.

 Daniel Boone Homestead